MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

+---
+author: Mamaylya
+description: Learn how to anchor a guide when you're using the Dynamics 365 Guides HoloLens app in Author mode ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
+title: Install and sign in to the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
+---

-# Anchor your guide
+# Anchor a guide using the Dynamics 365 Guides HoloLens app in Author mode

-The first thing you see when you open a guide is the anchoring instructions from the PC authoring application.
+The first thing you see when you open a guide in the Dynamics 365 Guides HoloLens app is the anchoring instructions created in the Dynamics 365 Guides PC app.
+How you anchor the guide depends on the type of anchor created in the PC app.
+For more information on anchoring, see [set up an anchor in Dynamics 365 Guides](anchor.md).

-## To anchor a guide using a printed anchor
+## Anchor a guide using a printed anchor

 1. Stand about two feet in front of the printed anchor.